CSPInGithub/playwrightjs19feb/README.md

 15.Clone your repository 2.
 Install Node.js 3.
 Install NPM Dependencies 4.
 Install Playwright Browsers 5.
 Run Playwright tests 6.
 Upload HTML report to the GitHub UI

+16.Fixtures in Playwright are reusable components that provide setup, teardown, and context for tests.
+They help manage browser instances, authentication, and test data.

+17. first create loator file and use export const loginLocators second create page class, import locator here and export class with constructr as this.page=page;this.userfeild=page.locator('') and create methods ysung asycnc naviagte(ur){ await this.page.goto(url)}

+18 third create fixture import test as base and class then use export const test=base.extend({
+  classobj:async({page},use){

+    loginPage = new LoginPage(page)
+    await use(loginPage)

+  }
+}) and export expcet

+19 then import fixture over in test.spec.js and use impirt test data.json